 CALM has a helpful webpage about what to do if you’re worried someone might be suicidal, including warning signs, what to say and what to do next.

 Organisations that can help

-If you need support, or want to learn more about men’s mental health, contact these organisations.
+Contact these organisations if you need support or want to learn more about men’s mental health.